jharwell/libra/docs/src/cookbook/testing.rst

 Testing
 =======

 How to build, run, filter, and debug tests day-to-day.
+For the mental model behind the test workflow, see :ref:`concepts/testing`.
 For test discovery configuration (naming matchers, negative tests, the test harness), see :ref:`reference/testing`.